lukasbaldauf/ensemble-average-q/README.md

 # ensemble-average-q

-#### Create NWChem input files for the calculation of restrained electrostatic potential (RESP) atomic partial charges according to GLYCAMs ensemble-averaging procedure.
+#### Create NWChem input files for the calculation of ensemble-average RESP atomic partial charges according to GLYCAMs ensemble-averaging procedure.

 Assuming you have run a GROMACS simulation of your molecule, you can run